This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 US Mint silver coins are also priced according to bullion values.
 However, since silver prices don’t tend to bounce around as widely as gold prices do, it’s a little less confusing to know what it costs to buy silver coins from the US Mint.

-For the current gold price, check out the official APMEX silver price chart — which shows today’s silver bullion price, historical silver charts, and facts about silver bullion prices..
+For the current silver price, check out the official APMEX silver price chart — which shows today’s silver bullion price, historical silver charts, and facts about silver bullion prices.